sebi75/socketio-chat-server/README.md

-## backend service for the chat application
+## server for the chat application